struppigel/hedgehog-tools/README.md

 # hedgehog-tools

-Repo of smaller scripts for malware analysis
+Repo of smaller scripts for malware analysis, deobfuscation and configuration extraction

 ## AgentTesla Config Extractor